 period in 2011.
 Now, he said a gain of 2 percent to 2.5 percent

-appears more likely.
-Research firm ShopperTrak last week said it
+Research firm ShopperTrak lowered its forecast last week for

 it," said Joseph Feldman, managing director and senior research